zeekhuge/BeagleScope/firmware/README.md

 ##### Important points
 * The least value of CYCLE_BEFORE_SAMPLE, CYCLE_AFTER_SAMPLE and CYCLE_BTWN_SAMPLE can be 1
-* The value of CYCLE_BEFORE_SAMPLE, CYCLE_AFTER_SAMPLE and CYCLE_BTWN_SAMPLE should always be a odd number.
+* The value of CYCLE_BEFORE_SAMPLE, CYCLE_AFTER_SAMPLE and CYCLE_BTWN_SAMPLE should always be an odd number.

 ### Testing the firmware
-To test the firmware, configuration data needs to be send to the PRUs from kernel space using he character file '/dev/rpmsg_pru30'.
+To test the firmware, configuration data needs to be send to the PRUs from kernel space using the character file '/dev/rpmsg_pru30'.

 This can be a bit difficult/confusing because of the way raw data is send thorough character device files.